 Our Beer and Where to Find It

 We are presently kegging and bottling the first in our series of NyePA’s.
-Our “Old Gent” American Pale Ale is now available year round.
+Our “Old Gent” American Pale Ale as well as our “Roxbury “ Double IPA are now available year round.
 Our “An Aoire” Ginger Porter, our “Maple Homestead” Dark Mild Ale, our “Orchard” Honey Peach Blond Ale and our “Favreau” Farmhouse Ale as well as our “Favreau Dry Hopped” Farmhouse Ale are available seasonally.

-We also brewing a signature beer designed exclusively for Fireworks Keene, our “Bonfire” Ale.
+We are also brewing a signature beer designed exclusively for Fireworks Keene, our “Bonfire” Ale.

 Our beer can be purchased at the following locations…

 In Keene, NH:

 In Fitzwilliam, NH: